-- Read the quote from the saint at the beginning of the chapter and the Scripture passage in the text: John 6:51-58.
-Discuss how they relate to the topic of the lesson. - Prayer Activity - Lectio Divina You first practiced Lectio Divina in lesson 9.
+- Students should complete the chapter review page at the end of the chapter. - When students have completed the chapter review, correct it as a class.
+Be sure to check for any questions students may still have. - Prayer Activity - Lectio Divina You first practiced Lectio Divina in lesson 9.
 Go back and review it with the students.
 You may want to print out the sheet about Lectio Divina from lesson 9 and use it again.
-The Scripture passage for this week's Lectio Divina is about the Eucharist: John 6:51-58. - Encourage students to share with their families what they learned.
+The Scripture passage for this week's Lectio Divina is about the Eucharist: John 6:51-58. - Encourage students to share with their families what they learned this week.